Table of Contents

 These 5 bars all work great for Crossfit, better than so many others out there.
 Here’s why.

 Let’s start with the shaft diameter.
-A general-purpose bar needs to have a 28mm-29mm shaft.
-Anything thicker than 29mm gets extraordinarily hard to hold onto for heavy pulling movements like deadlifts, cleans and snatches.
-Even better, keep it down to 28.5mm.
-It doesn’t sound like much, does it?
-Does half a millimeter actually make a difference?
+A Crossfit bar needs to have a 28mm-28.5mm shaft.
+Anything thicker than 28.5mm gets harder to hold onto for heavy pulling movements like deadlifts, cleans and snatches.
+You might wonder, does another half a millimeter actually make a difference?
 To beginners who have yet to push themselves for long enough to establish their personal bests, no. To the discerning lifter who is struggling at the top of his game, yes, it will make a difference, like any of the rest of these specs.

 And just to make it clear, any of these bars need to be made well, with snap rings to secure the sleeves onto the bar.
 This is to ensure the sleeves don’t break loose and fall off the bar after enough drops with bumper plates.
 Dropping a bar is tough on it, even on 3/4″ rubber flooring.
 Good bars can hold up fine.
 On the cheapest bars, usually sold for around $100-$115 or included in a 300 lb weight set, you’ll find an allen bolt, which you need an allen key (hex key) to tighten.
 And tighten it you will.
 These are notorious for coming loose over time, bending, or even breaking.